What Is the 1% Deductible Rule in Home Insurance?

 What is the 1% deductible rule in home insurance?

 On a standard home insurance policy, you'll usually see a couple of different deductibles.
-For example, you might have one that applies only to hurricane insurance claims and another deductible that applies to all other claims.
-Sometimes, these are already listed as a percentage (usually 1% or 2%, but sometimes as high as 10%).
+For example, you might have one that applies only to hurricane insurance claims and another that applies to all other claims.
+Sometimes these are already listed as a percentage (usually 1% or 2%, but sometimes as high as 10%).

-But, even when they're listed as a flat cash amount, some experts recommend setting your deductible to 1% of the construction cost of your home.
+Even when they're listed as a flat cash amount, some experts recommend setting your deductible to 1% of the construction cost of your home.
 That's not the market value of your home, but the actual cost to rebuild it from the ground up.

 If you pull up your policy paperwork, the insurer will typically list its estimate of that cost as "replacement value" or "replacement cost."

 If the replacement cost of your home is, say, $300,000, following the 1% deductible rule would mean setting your deductible at $3,000.
-If yours is currently set at, say, $1,000, following this rule could triple your deductible which could potentially bring down your premium quite a bit.
+If yours is currently set at, say, $1,000, following this rule could triple your deductible, which could potentially bring down your premium quite a bit.

-To see just how much of a difference it would make, use our comparison tool, powered by Bankrate, to see how much a policy would cost if you set the deductible to 1% of the replacement cost of your home:
+To see how much of a difference it would make, use our comparison tool, powered by Bankrate, to see how much a policy would cost if you set the deductible to 1% of the replacement cost of your home:

 Is the 1% deductible rule a practical option for you?